VictorHarri-Chal/The-Plazza/README.md

 ![ORDERING](ordering.PNG)

+- There are 4 differents types of pizza : regina, margarita, americana, fantasia

 - You can also use the ``` status ``` command in order to get infos on the current kitchens and ingredients.